Ride with the Devil (film): Critical response

 The film was not without its detractors.
-Writing for the Chicago Sun-Times, Roger Ebert bluntly noted that the motion picture "does not have conventional rewards or payoffs, does not simplify a complex situation, doesn't punch up the action or the romance simply to entertain.
+Writing for the Chicago Sun-Times, Roger Ebert bluntly stated that the motion picture "does not have conventional rewards or payoffs, does not simplify a complex situation, doesn't punch up the action or the romance simply to entertain.
 But it is, sad to say, not a very entertaining movie; it's a long slog unless you're fascinated by the undercurrents."
 In a primarily negative review, Lisa Schwarzbaum writing for Entertainment Weekly, called the film "an oddly unengaging one, not because of any weak performances (even crooning poetess Jewel acquits herself pleasantly in her film debut), but because the waxy yellow buildup of earnest tastefulness (the curse of the Burns school of history) seals off every character from our access."
 Describing a favorable opinion, Russell Smith of The Austin Chronicle professed the film as exhibiting "unostentatious originality, psychological insight, and stark beauty".
 While following up, he stressed "There's an odd blend of stylization and extreme realism to this film.
 The dialogue is stilted, full of archaic $20-words and dime-novel flamboyance — all the more jarring when delivered by these teenaged bumpkin characters."

 "It's a film that would inspire useful discussion in a history class, but for ordinary moviegoers, it's slow and forbidding."